• Home

 How does the Advent Calendar work?

 Click the calendar machine once per day to claim that day’s reward.
-The calendar resets at 12:00 AM UTC/GMT, which translates to 7:00 PM EST the previous evening or 8:00 AM in parts of Asia depending on your time zone.
+The calendar resets at 12:00 AM UTC/GMT, which translates to 7:00 PM EST the previous evening or 8:00 AM in parts of Asia, depending on your time zone.
 Missing the daily window means you either wait for the next reset or pay 49 Robux to recover that specific day’s reward.
 The game tracks which days you’ve claimed and which you haven’t, so your progress carries forward even if you skip a day.
-Daily login streaks don’t grant bonus multipliers.
-Claiming every single day gets you all 25 rewards, but there’s no extra perk for a perfect streak beyond access to the full reward list.

 Advent Calendar rewards